aidadatahub/aidadatahub.github.io/policy/definition/index.md

 ---
 title: AIDA Data Hub Definition
 ---
-This page describes the unit definition from the proposed AIDA Data Hub strategy 2025-2030 by AIDA Data Hub management for AIDA steering group approval.
+This page describes the unit definition from the AIDA Data Hub strategy 2025-2030 approved by the AIDA steering group meeting on 2024-09-12.

 ## AIDA Data Hub is... {#definition}